javagruppen/site/README.md

 # Development
-To develop on / ccontribute to Javagruppens website, we recommend that you use one of the following approaches
+To develop on / contribute to Javagruppens website, we recommend that you use one of the following approaches

 ## Local development: